-Metrics related to air pollution Description Unit 2024 2023 Metrics used for NO x emissions t 20,236 56,928 SO 2 emissions t 401 769 measuring air pollution Emissions of particulates (PM10) t 408 1,164 Calculation methodology $\begin{array}{c c c c c c c c c c c c c c c c c c c $ Validation of metrics by an independent external party The information is validated as part of the EMAS reports and the certified environmental management systems via the accredited bodies
+Metrics related to air pollution Description Unit 2024 2023 Metrics used for NO x emissions t 20,236 56,928 measuring air pollution SO 2 emissions t 401 769 measuring an policitor Emissions of particulates (PM10) t 408 1,164 Calculation methodology It is the particulates (PM10) is monitored continuously (equipment calibrated in accordance with ISO 9000), while SO x and particulates are calculated using measurements by an external body, OCA.
+Iberdrola Mexico, emissions are monitored through fuel consumption and EPA factors.
+At Avangrid, NOx, {SOx} and particulates are measured directly at the facility.
+At Neoenergia, NOx and SOx are calculated based on fuel consumption and the emission factor set by ANEEL, while particulates are measured directly.
+Validation of metrics by an independent external party The information is validated as part of the EMAS reports and the certified environmental management systems via the accredited bodies